 Disassembly may be required to repair the valve.
 Work on the valve should be performed by a skilled mechanic with proper tools and a power hoist for large valves.
 The valve must be removed from the pipeline for disassembly.
 The actuator can be removed with the valve in the line (the line must be drained) or after the valve is removed from the line.
-Refer to Figure 14 for valve construction and parts.
+Refer to Figure 2 for valve construction and parts.

+WARNING:

-- WARNING: Open valve and drain line before removing actuator or the valve may suddenly open causing injury or fluid loss.
-Place valve in closed or slightly open position to remove from the line or damage to the disc edge may occur. - 1.
-Open valve slightly and drain the pipeline.
+Open valve and drain line before removing actuator or the valve may suddenly open causing injury or fluid loss.
+Place valve in closed or slightly open position to remove from the line or damage to the disc edge may occur.

+- Open valve slightly and drain the pipeline.
 Close valve until disc edge just touches the seat.
-Valve and actuator can be removed as a unit from the pipeline.

-- 2. Remove the small cover on the actuator to expose the shaft key.
-Remove the actuator mounting bolts and lift actuator from valve taking care not to lose key (24).
-Access to the traveling nut actuator will be under the actuator cover. - Remove lock cap (21) and thrust plate (18), and thrust bearing cap (15).
-Remove the seat bolts (8) and seat retaining ring (7). - 4.
-Matchmark the taper pins with the disc holes.
+Valve and actuator can be removed as a unit from the pipeline. - Remove the small cover on the actuator to expose the shaft key.
+Remove the actuator mounting bolts and lift actuator from valve taking care not to lose key (14).
+Access to the traveling nut actuator will be under the actuator cover. - 3.
+Remove bottom cap screws (16) and thrust bearing cap (15).
+Remove the seat bolts (8) and seat retaining ring (7). - Matchmark the taper pins with the disc holes.
 Remove the taper pin nuts (11) and taper pins (9).
 Press or hammer out the shaft (4) with a dead blow hammer.
-The bearings (5) should not be removed unless the teflon liner is severely worn.
-To remove bearings, grind a slot along its length and hammer out with a sharp chisel. - 5.
-Clean and inspect parts.
+The bearings (5) will likely be pushed out with the shaft. - Clean and inspect parts.
 Replace worn parts as necessary and lubricate parts with FDA grease.